W0lffe/IntrestCalculator/README.md

 3. Saving to textfile -- DONE
 4. Reading textfiles with the software -- DONE
 5. Testcases for debugging -- DONE
-6. Exploring to GUI options
+6. Backend - Very basic POST and GET works
-7. Backend??
+7. Exploring to GUI options